diku-compSys/compSys-e2024/lectures/24-11-18_avoiding_deadlock/solution/solutions.md

 ### Q2

-Signals are not queeed so it will only be counted if the parent process is available. communication between parent and child is not guarenteed to be stable. for stable communication threads can be used.
+Signals are not queued for standard UNIX signals, so only one additional signal can be remembered while a process is handling a signal.
+So if a process is busy handling a signal, and another signal gets sendt.
+The extra signal will be remembered, but any more signals, will get coalesced/ignored.

-In reality this is indeterministic and the counter can take different values, it just so happens that 2 is the most common in this case.
+In reality this is indeterministic and the counter can take different values, it just so happens that 2 is the most common in this case, due to the timing.
+Communication between parent and child using signals is not guarenteed to be stable.
+For stable communication threads can be used.

 Try changing or removing the sleep in handle, and see how the counter takes different values between runs.
+Or try adding a sleep in the child for loop.

 ### Q3